hmazhar/bhclassic_processing/README.md

-bgeo_to_raw
+bhclassic_to_ascii
 ===========

-Convert a bgeo to a ascii file
+Convert a bhclassic point cloud to a ascii file

 Arguments:
-Inputfilename
+Input filename
-OutputFilename
+Output Filename
 Delimiter (optional)

-Will output x, y, z data to OutputFilename
+Currently outputs position of every point in x y z format with an optional delimiter.